AlbertoIHP/nodejsamazingenerator/README.md

 ```bash
 npm init
 ```
-Then install nodejsamazingenerator through npm like this
+Then install nodejsamazingenerator through npm like this.
+A little questionary will be displayed, fill your envs to make project work.
+If you are not sure yet about all of this vars.
+You just can keep default values, and when you were sure about those vars, run ``` npm run init:project ``` and questionary will be display again to re fill it.
+Remember that this questionary actually rewrite your .env but also apidoc.json and package.json files.
 ```bash
 npm i nodejsamazingenerator
 ```